Joint tenants usually all have the same rights and responsibilities in their rented home and are all responsible for paying the rent.

 All the joint tenants are usually also responsible for paying gas and electricity bills.

-When you move into private rented accommodation, you usually need to pay a deposit to cover any damage or unpaid rent.
+When you move into private rented accommodation, you usually need to pay a tenancy deposit to cover any damage or unpaid rent.

 Deductions from a tenancy deposit